cdeng1111/reviews_server/README.md

 # Ratings and Reviews API

-This service is built to replaces the existing API with a backend system that can support the full data set for product ratings and reviews and can scale to meet the demands of production traffic.
+This scalable microservice is built to replaces the existing API with a backend system that can support the full data set for product ratings and reviews.

 Data was stored in a Postgres database.
 Data stored consisted of Reviews, Review Photos, and Reviews of specific product Characteristics.